UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Experiments

+\paragraph{XNER:} We use the standard CoNLL datasets \citep{Sang2002IntroductionTT,Sang2003IntroductionTT} for English (en), German (de), Spanish (es) and Dutch (nl).
+We also evaluate on Finnish (fi) and Arabic (ar) datasets collected from \citet{bari19}.
+Note that Arabic is structurally different from English, and Finnish is from a different language family.
+To show how the models perform on extremely low-resource languages, we experiment with three structurally different languages from WikiANN \citep{pan-etal-2017-cross} of different (unlabeled) training data sizes: Urdu (ur-20k training samples), Bengali (bn-10K samples), and Burmese (my-100 samples).

-\paragraph{XNLI} We use the standard XNLI dataset \cite{XNLI} which extends the MultiNLI dataset \cite{multiNLI} to 15 languages.
+\paragraph{XNLI} We use the standard dataset \citep{XNLI}.
 For a given pair of sentences, the task is to predict the entailment relationship between the two sentences, \emph{i.e.}, whether the second sentence (\emph{hypothesis}) is an \textit{Entailment}, \emph{Contradiction}, or \textit{Neutral} with respect to the first one (\emph{premise}).
-For XNLI, we experiment with transferring from English to Spanish (es), German (de), Arabic (ar), Swahili (sw), Hindi (hi), and Urdu (ur).
+We experiment with Spanish, German, Arabic, Swahili (sw), Hindi (hi) and Urdu.